 Your assignment requires that you start at a specific location (and sometimes tempo) defined by your teacher.
 Any measures that you are not assigned to play are grayed out.

 Select the red record button.
-If you do not have the correct starting point or tempo, an exclamation point appears over the record button.
+If you do not have the correct tempo, or have changed required settings such as My Part, Highlight Measure or Note Cursor, an exclamation point appears on the record button and a warning appears.

-A warning appears to let you know that you need to adhere to your assignment's location and tempo instructions if you want to be able to submit the take to your teacher.
+This warning lets you know that you need to adhere to your assignment's location and assigned settings if you want to be able to submit the take to your teacher.
 Select Reset to assigned settings and continue recording to start the recording at the correct location for your assignment.
 Select Continue anyway with recording if you want to record a take that does not qualify for assessment or submission to your teacher.
 Select Cancel to return to the practice application without recording a take.

 If SmartMusic encounters a problem, follow the onscreen instructions to troubleshoot the issue or contact our Customer Success Team.

-When your microphone has been successfully calibrated, Select Start practicing.
+When your microphone has been successfully calibrated, Select Start.

 Once the calibration has finished, the count-off automatically begins and you can start recording your performance.
 The playback cursor shows where you are in the music.
 If at any point you want to stop the recording, click the stop button.

 Green noteheads indicate that the correct pitch was played at the correct time.
-Red noteheads indicate incorrect timing or pitch.
-The vertical placement of a red notehead on the staff indicates the pitch that was played.
+Red noteheads indicate an incorrect pitch.
+Yellow noteheads indicate incorrect timing.
 If you'd like to playback your recorded take, click the playback recording button.

 You can review your recorded takes under My Takes.
 SmartMusic saves the five highest scoring takes and five most recent takes in the drop-down menu under My Takes.
 Please note that the takes are not saved if you close your browser window.

-Select the take in the drop-down menu to see your red and green note assessment for that take.
-Click the Save button to download the selected take as a WAV audio file.
-Click the Delete button to delete the selected take.
+Select the take in the drop-down menu to view your red and green note assessment for that take.
+Optional: If you want to save your recording, click the Save button to download the selected take as a WAV audio file.

 Choose your best take from the My Takes drop-down menu and click Submit.

 The Comment Your Submission window appears.
-Type a comment into the text box if you'd like, and click Process to submit your take (along with the comment) to your teacher.
+Type a comment into the text box if you'd like, and click Submit to submit your take (along with your comments) to your teacher.